alexabate/alexabate.github.io/_posts/2016-06-01-women-in-academic-stem-fields.md

 Social Sciences groups, with much few individual departments included in their types, so it's difficult to draw any conclusions.

-*Actually do an analysis to show how significant the 60% vs 70% is?*

 **In [12]:**